Released Time--NO RELEASE TIME GRANTS AWARDED THIS FALL

 Faculty are expected to engage in scholarship, to conduct research, and to exhibit creative work in their area of academic expertise.
 The purpose of the Released Time grant is to provide to support to faculty by reducing their teaching load to allow additional time to devote towards research, creative endeavors, professional development projects and other scholarly activities.

-- All released-time proposals must be submitted in the FALL SEMESTER.
+- All released-time proposals must be submitted in the FALL CYCLE (by October 1).
 The grants will be effective the Fall or Spring of the following academic year (e.g., apply in Fall 2005 for released-time in Fall 2006 or Spring 2007).

 - Only full-time, tenured, or tenure-track faculty are eligible for released-time grants.

 - Released time grants will not exceed one-fourth (1/4) load reduction for one semester.